 - Security operations teams can create integrated workflows that cover multiple categories (software, hardware, SaaS) attached to individuals with high privilege levels that comprise a greater business risk.

-These are just a handful of potential ways that businesses can improve their agility when they move to Enterprise Technology Management and begin to explore what’s possible when stand-alone data silos are joined and a single-pane-of-glass contains both all IT asset data and convenient workflows for orchestrating interactions with the IT estate across ITAM tools, SSO, security, HR and finance.
+These are just a handful of potential ways that businesses can improve their agility when they move to Enterprise Technology Management and begin to explore what’s possible when stand-alone data silos are joined and a single integrated view contains both all IT asset data and convenient workflows for orchestrating interactions with the IT estate across ITAM tools, SSO, security, HR and finance.
 ETM is an evolving area; we expect dozens of new use cases will emerge over the next few years as enterprises realize that ETM drives agility across multiple functions and workflows, creating a true agile orchestration layer for the entire IT estate and a unified view of everything that matters in IT and to the business functions they enable.